 The main vulnerability to an injection attack is data not being kept separate from commands and queries.
 Here is what can be done to prevent an injection:

-- The most common solution is the use of a safe API that avoids the use of the interpreter altogether or uses parameterized queries or migrates to Object Relational Mapping Tools (ORMs).
+- The most common solution is using a safe API that avoids the use of the interpreter altogether, uses parameterized queries, or migrates to Object Relational Mapping Tools (ORMs).
 Note that parametrized stored procedures can still be vulnerable to an SQL injection if queries and data are concatenated or hostile data is executed with EXECUTE IMMEDIATE or exec()

 - Use positive server-side input validation (whitelist) – this is a partial defense since many applications require the use of special characters

 - For residual dynamic queries, special characters can be avoided via the specific escape syntax for the interpreter

 - Use database controls within queries such as LIMIT to prevent mass exposure of data if an SQL injection is successful

 - Run a SQL Injection Test or XSS Test by an automated vulnerability tool such as Crashtest Security Suite (now a 14-day Free Trial in its full version), which will inform you about every weakness and attack vector discovered in your web app or API.

 Insecure Design A04:2021

 This category of vulnerabilities is focused on the risks associated with flaws in design and architecture.
 As explained by OWASP, these are different from the risks associated with deficiencies in implementation.
 A well-implemented insecure design is still vulnerable to attacks.

-Insecure design refers, in part, to the lack of security controls and business risk profiling in the development of software, and thereby the lack of proper determination of the degree of security design that is needed.
+Insecure design refers, in part, to the lack of security controls and business risk profiling in the development of software, and thereby the lack of proper determination of the degree of security design needed.

 How to prevent insecure design?